Major Festivals of Nepal

 Mahashivaratri is one of the major celebrated Hindu festivals of Nepal.
 This festival is celebrated by worshipping Lord Shiva.
 All the monks gather at various Shiva temples and worship.
 Temples are decorated with lamps and people fast on this day.

 Idols are washed with Holy water.
 All the devotees of Nepal and India will visit the Pashupatinath temple in Kathmandu.
 Devotees chant ‘Om Namah Shivaya’ all night.
 And there will be a huge crowd and celebration on this day.

 11. Chhat Parva

-Tiji is a festival celebrated for almost three days in Nepal.
+Tiji is a unique celebration among the major festivals of Nepal.
+The festival is celebrated for almost three days in Lo-Manthang of Upper Mustang.
 This festival usually takes place in May.
 It’s a purification festival that takes place at the beginning of every harvest year.
 People perform ritual dances during this festival.
 Tiji is celebrated for world Peace.

 Tiji festival will be celebrated in Lo Manthang, Upper Mustang.
 Trekkers plan a trip to Upper Mustang trek during this festival time to witness the beauty of Tibetan people of Nepal their cultural activities and rituals.

 Krishna Janmashtami is usually celebrated in August.
 People worship Lord Krishna as it is believed that he was born on this day.
 Krishna Janmashtami includes traditional singing and dancing.
 Many devotees fast and worship Lord Krishna.
 Temples are lit with lamps as devotees offer flowers and food to Lord Krishna.